donbright/piliko/README.md

 And again in antiview from http://antiprism.com
 ![ellipson again](pics/ellipson.png)

-Ford circles.. but using hyperbolas instead of circles. ("Red Circles") Note they are still tangent in some interesting places.
+Descartes Kissing Circles.. but using hyperbolas instead of circles. ("Green Circles") Note they are still tangent in some interesting places.
 ![hyperbola version of Ford circles](pics/fordhyp.png)